Shirley Hibberd: Personal life

 Shirley Hibberd's first marriage to Sarah Elizabeth Voyer (1823–1880) was childless, and she spent much of her life as an invalid.
 He refers in his writing to a 'tragedy' that befell them in the early part of their marriage, possibly relating to a lost pregnancy, which might also have been connected with a heart defect suffered by his wife, who died of heart disease at the age of 56.
 He wrote a moving account of their life after 1870, when they took on a new garden, fraught with difficulty, which he believed contributed to her death.
 Four years later, however, he married his cook, Ellen Mantle, who was 28, while he was 59.
 They moved to a large house in Kew, south-west London, where Ellen gave birth to a daughter, but she died a few days after giving birth.
 The daughter, also called Ellen, survived.
 Hibberd himself died five years later at the age of 65, and his daughter was adopted by his nephew, Charles Montague Mitchell.
 She subsequently trained as a nurse at the Royal London Hospital, Whitechapel, in east London.

+Hibberd died at 1 Priory Road, Kew, on 16 November 1890 and was buried six days later in Abney Park Cemetery, Stoke Newington.